matthamptonasic/Hardware/README.md

    Of course, you can open the runv.pl to see some of the basic arguments you can pass.

-That's it, it should be that simple.
+That's it, hopefully it's that simple.
 Let me know if it's not.